- Some two hundred million Muslims live in India, making up the predominantly Hindu country’s largest minority group.

 How is the world responding to the rising discrimination in India?

-Many foreign governments and international bodies have condemned the BJP’s discrimination of Muslims, citing actions in Kashmir and the Citizenship Amendment Act as particular concerns.
+Many foreign governments and international bodies have condemned the BJP’s discrimination of Muslims, citing actions in Kashmir, the Citizenship Amendment Act, and anti-Muslim rhetoric as particular concerns.

-The United States has called out the Modi government’s discriminatory practices, but President Donald J. Trump has mostly been silent on the issue and sought warm relations with Modi.
-During a visit to India in February 2020, Trump praised Modi’s religious tolerance and said nothing about the outbreak of violence in Delhi.
-On the other hand, in its 2020 report [PDF], the U.S. Commission on International Religious Freedom, an independent government agency, classified India as a “country of particular concern,” its lowest rating.
-The commission urged the U.S. government to sanction Indian officials responsible for abuses.
-Members of Congress have also expressed concerns.
+Successive U.S. administrations have been reluctant to publicly call out India’s abuses as they have boosted ties with the country.
+For example, when President Donald Trump visited India in February 2020, he praised Modi’s commitment to religious freedom and said nothing about the outbreak of violence in Delhi.
+The Joe Biden administration has reportedly voiced concerns in private, while expanding cooperation with India including through the so-called Quad.
+Meanwhile, in its 2020 report [PDF], the U.S. Commission on International Religious Freedom, an independent government agency, classified India as a “country of particular concern”—its lowest rating—for the first time since 2004.
+The latest reports have maintained that designation and urged the U.S. government to sanction Indian officials responsible for abuses.
+Some members of Congress have also expressed concerns.

-This Human Rights Watch report details discrimination against Muslims under India’s new citizenship policies.
+This Human Rights Watch report details discrimination against Muslims under India’s citizenship policies.

 Sameer P. Lalwani and Gillian Gayner examine resistance in Kashmir before and after the Modi government stripped the region’s constitutional privileges.